-On January 16, 2007, the City Council approved Ordinance 07-01 rewriting the Zoning Ordinance
+On January 16, 2007, the City Council approved Ordinance 07-01 rewriting the Zoning Ordinance the Approval Process.

-Organization of Downtown Events | Continue relating to the Planning Commission, Site Plans, and the Approval Process.
 This Ordinance created the two tier expedited review process throughout the City: Category A Site Plan and Category B (Administrative) Plan Review.